LEARNAcademy/syllabus/react/create-react-app.md

 ### Nesting Components

 It is normal to have many different components working together to create a React app.
-To keep the components organized we will create another directory inside of _src_ called _components_.
+To keep the components organized, we will create another directory inside of _src_ called _components_.

 In this example, we will create an application that has a Header component, a Recipe component, and a Footer component.